slerman12/Help-me/2-Opposing-views.md

 <img width="300" alt="Screenshot 2024-03-12 at 8 10 34 PM" src="https://github.com/slerman12/Detective-Sam/assets/9126603/d5414cba-2012-42f9-b516-f06dd8760cad">
 </p>

-Amazing he could write at all after the electrocution.
-I guess pharmaceuticals didn't seem sufficiently crucial to the core of his depression, so hook him up to a car battery.
+It's amazing he could write at all after the electrocution they put him through.
+I guess pharmaceuticals didn't seem sufficiently crucial to the core of his depression that they believed hooking him up to a car battery would make more sense.

 I was being brain damaged and chemically waterboarded, little did I know — actually quite a lot, since I made the case articulately.

-My friend Jeremiah, someone so kind it's not even funny, went through something different while he was there.
-He told me the university-hospital police officers held him down and choked him for trying to escape, tackled and pinned him down violently on pavement, and that his medications once caused him to have a seizure, as benzos are known to be able to cause.
+My friend Jeremiah, someone so kind it's not even funny, told me the university-hospital police officers held him down and choked him for trying to escape, tackled and pinned him down violently on pavement, and that his medications once caused him to have a seizure, which benzos are known to do.

 Finally, Mobi.
 He actually braided Lily's hair, I later found out.
-Mobi was 16, also prescribed benzos like I was, but he was there much longer.
-Years, in and out, a kid.
+Mobi was 16, also prescribed benzos like I was, but he was there for years, a kid.
 This is the part I can't even believe as I write: he was in there for drug problems and addiction.
 No wonder, they'd been giving him benzos for 2 years at that point, on and perhaps-sporadically-off, from the age of 14.
 Acclimating to benzos, one's brain is going to feel deprived of GABA and will want drugs.
-Benzos are a hard drug, and at least as addictive as alcohol.
-He was a 16-year-old drug addict, actually really sober-personality and intelligent, and they kept institutionalizing him for his drug issues and prescribing daily benzos.
+Benzos are a hard drug, and are addictive.
+He was a 16-year-old drug addict, and they kept institutionalizing him for his drug issues and prescribing daily benzos.

+He was intelligent and respectful and well mannered.
+There is no way he should've been in the hospital.
+He could've been a revolution leader or some shit.

 The next part of the story conveys some of my trauma, and it's goun be hard to write about.